micz/ThunderStats/README.md

 `npm run build`

-You'll find the compiled addon in the `dist folder`.
+You'll find the compiled addon in the `dist` folder.

 Change the `minify` (`true`|`false`) property in the `vite.config.js` file to choose whether to minify the final code.